desmau5/ethkl2023-teamFDUSD/README.md

 2. To interact with the smart contract, visit this link -> https://explorer.test.taiko.xyz/address/0xb68B2e2f9F32D513d957f127588FD4f51E54B054
 Here, you can interact with the smart contract's function by connecting your wallet to the block explorer.

-## About the contract functions
-The contract contains 3 functions.
-1. report malicious address of bad actors in the space
-2. check if an address has been reported before interacting with an address
-3. check the details of any reported address to view how many times it has been reported and who is the original reporter.

 ## Team Vision